Location-Triggered Notifications

 Target By City or Provided Location

 OneSignal does not provide a way to track city or area codes.
-However, if your app/site collects this data, you can send it to OneSignal in the form of Data Tags.
+This data is usually collected in the following ways:

-We have also partnered with Radar and Plot Projects if you want to integrate with their service.
+We have also partnered with Radar if you want to integrate with their service.

 Target based on a Geofence Trigger